HuaMick/distributed.ai/project_docs/business-proposal.md

 ## 4. Community Governance Model

-The proposed governance model is centered on community control over the LLM.
-Participants will be empowered to vote on the core prompts submitted to the AI, which will, in turn, define the parameters for equitable distribution based on contributions.
-This voting system will require a sophisticated architecture with robust safeguards to mitigate risks such as prompt manipulation and ensure its integrity.
+Inspired by successful Decentralized Autonomous Organizations (DAOs), our proposed governance model is centered on community control, managed through a native governance token.

+- **Governance Tokens:** A dedicated token will be distributed to contributors, granting them voting rights on key project decisions.
+This ensures that the most active and invested members have a proportional say in the project's direction.
+- **Community Treasury:** The project will maintain a treasury, funded through mechanisms to be decided by the community (e.g., protocol fees, token sales).
+These funds will be used to finance development, reward contributors, and grow the ecosystem, with all spending approved by token holders.
+- **Proposal System:** All major decisions, from roadmap changes to treasury spending, will be executed through a formal proposal system (akin to Aave's AIPs).
+This includes voting on the core prompts submitted to the LLM for equity distribution, ensuring the process is democratic and transparent.
+- **Mitigating Manipulation:** The voting system will incorporate mechanisms to mitigate risks like prompt manipulation or voter apathy.
+Models like the vote-escrowed (ve) system used by Curve DAO, which rewards long-term token holders with greater voting power, will be explored to ensure stability.

+## 5. Contributor, Founder, and Investor Rewards

+To attract and retain talent, Distributed.ai will adopt proven compensation models from the Web3 ecosystem, ensuring all participants are rewarded fairly for their contributions.

+- **For Contributors:**
+    - **Grants:** Teams or individuals can propose projects to the DAO.
+If approved by the community, the treasury will release funds for development, research, or marketing campaigns.
+    - **Bounties:** Smaller, specific tasks will be funded through bounties that any community member can complete to earn rewards.
+    - **Token Rewards:** Active participation and valuable contributions will be rewarded with governance tokens, giving contributors a direct stake in the project's future success.
+- **For Founders & Early Investors:**
+    - **Token Allocation:** A pre-defined percentage of the total token supply will be allocated to founders and early investors to reward them for their initial vision, risk, and capital.
+    - **Vesting Schedules:** To ensure long-term commitment, these allocations will be subject to a vesting schedule (e.g., a 4-year period with a 1-year cliff).
+This standard practice protects the community by aligning the founding team's incentives with the project's long-term health.

-## 5. Other Key Areas to be Fleshed Out
+## 6. Key Areas for Collaborative Development

-The experimental nature of this venture means that many standard business components will be developed collaboratively with the community once the core idea has demonstrated sufficient appeal.
-These areas include:
+The experimental nature of this venture means that many components will be developed collaboratively with the community.
+Key open questions include:

-- **Formal Legal Structure:** A detailed legal framework for the company and the novel, fluid ownership structure will need to be established to ensure regulatory compliance, particularly concerning securities laws.
+- **Formal Legal Structure:** Establishing a legal framework for the DAO to ensure regulatory compliance, particularly concerning securities laws.

-- **LLM Governance:** The specific mechanisms for how the community will collaboratively edit the LLM's prompts, along with safeguards against manipulation, bias, and other technical and ethical challenges, need to be designed.
+- **Detailed LLM Governance:** Designing the specific mechanisms for how the community will collaboratively propose, test, and implement the LLM's prompts, along with technical safeguards against bias and manipulation.

-- **Detailed Governance Model:** A comprehensive governance model that goes beyond prompt-editing will need to be created to address dispute resolution, voting rights, and the overall decision-making process.
+- **Specifics of the Governance Model:** Creating a comprehensive governance model that defines voting thresholds, dispute resolution processes, and the overall decision-making lifecycle.

-- **Compliant Reward Structure:** The initial multi-level marketing approach for user acquisition will need to be refined into a sustainable and legally compliant referral program that does not violate laws against pyramid schemes.

-- **Long-Term Product Monetization:** A viable, ethical, and legally sound product will need to be chosen and developed.
-The initial idea of monetizing user personal data requires navigating significant privacy laws and ethical considerations.
+- **Long-Term Product Monetization:** Choosing and developing a viable, ethical, and legally sound product.
+The initial concept of a personal data platform requires navigating significant privacy laws and ethical considerations, which the community must address.

-- **Investor Relations:** If external investment is sought, a framework will be needed to accommodate investors whose expectations of fixed equity may conflict with the dynamic, LLM-driven model.